jeyabalajis/simple-rule-engine-client/README.md

 virtualenv .env -- python=python3.6
 source .env/bin/activate
 ```
-3. To deploy this as a FaaS through Zappa, use [Zappa](https://www.zappa.io/), a framework for Serverless Python Web Services - Powered by AWS Lambda and API Gateway
+3. To deploy this as a FaaS through [AWS Lambda](https://aws.amazon.com/lambda/), use [Zappa](https://www.zappa.io/), a framework for Serverless Python Web Services - Powered by AWS Lambda and API Gateway
 ```python
 zappa deploy {{your stage name}}
 ```